Python in Posit Workbench

 News and information

 • Python-bloggers is a blog aggregator that reposts Python-related articles from across the web.
-Python Bloggers is a good place to find Python tutorials, announcements, and other random happenings.
+Python-bloggers is a good place to find Python tutorials, announcements, and other random happenings.

 • The Python Software Foundation has several different newsgroups and mailing lists devoted to Python.